Mickel Miller: Plymouth Argyle

 On 27 June 2022, Miller joined EFL League One side Plymouth Argyle on a two-year contract.

 Injuries hampered his 2022–23 season, only making 12 appearances in Argyle's league title-winning campaign.
 He had to wait until 19 November to make his debut, as a substitute in Argyle's 2–2 draw away to Burton Albion.
 On 2 March 2023, he featured in the EFL Trophy Final for a consecutive season, this time coming out on the losing side as Argyle lost 4–0 to Bolton Wanderers.

 The 2023–24 season in the EFL Championship saw Miller feature more regularly, making more appearances by Christmas than he'd made in the entirety of the previous season.
 His versatility saw him deployed as both a wing-back in a 3–4–3, and as an out-and-out left-back in a 4–3–3.
 He was offered a new contract at the end of the season.

 On 1 July 2024, Plymouth Argyle announced that Miller's contract had expired and that he would be departing the club.

 Huddersfield Town

 On 1 July 2024, Miller signed for recently relegated League One side Huddersfield Town on a two-year contract.

+On 8 May 2026, the club said the player would leave in the summer once his contract had expired.

 Personal life

 Miller attended Stanley Park High School.
+He is the cousin of Cheltenham Town winger Ethon Archer.
 He is an ambassador for Unique Talent.